CS-intro-with-Python/cs-project-2025-ThomasLemann/README.md

 Describe the criteria by which the success of the project can be determined (this will be updated in the future)

-* Criteria 1: working system of sign up and log in
+* Criteria 1: working system of sign up and log in.
-* Criteria 2: puzzles work correctly and write a message when completed
+* Criteria 2: Notes can be created or deleted.
+* Criteria 3: After editing the note, made changes are saved.
-* Criteria 3: users can create new puzzle games
+* Criteria 3: Notes can obtain different tags, which will be used in search filters.

 ## Railway
 cs-project-2025-thomaslemann-production.up.railway.app